How long is the beginners' course?

 As a beginner I want to train more often.
 How can I do this?

-Basic solo drills such as these can (and should) be practised at home every day.
-Other than that there are many ways to maintain or improve fitness through cross-training.
+Basic solo drills such as these can (and should) be practiced at home every day.
+Other than that there are many ways to maintain or improve fitness through cross-training (see below for suggestions).

 Can I do a free try-out class?

 If you come to observe a normal training you are welcome to join in, however please be aware that we may not take time out to instruct you individually in anything but some rudimentary basics.
 This is because we are a small club and outside of the beginners' courses we focus on developing the Kendo of our ongoing members.